AnandChowdhary/accessibilityguidelines.com/README.md

 - Button text shouldn't be title cased, should be sentence cased; manual of style
 - Smart quotes, manual of style, implementation guide (smartquotes.js or Hugo Markdown render)
 - Translation?
+- Don't use flag icons for languages, what about currencies?

 ### Articles